mysticalseeker24/interview-agent_V2/docs/talentsync-project-specs.md

 ## 1. Introduction

-TalentSync is an end-to-end AI-powered interview simulation platform that helps candidates practice and improve their technical interviewing skills, while supplying recruiters with rich, data-driven candidate insights.
+TalentSync is an end-to-end OpenAI o4-mini powered interview simulation platform that helps candidates practice and improve their technical interviewing skills, while supplying recruiters with rich, data-driven candidate insights.
 The platform's mission is to enable personalized, adaptive mock interviews and generate actionable feedback, creating a structured pipeline of interview-ready candidates.
-With virtual interviews becoming commonplace (over 60% of HR professionals use video interviews), TalentSync leverages modern AI (including large language models and speech-AI) to deliver an interview experience that mirrors real-world hiring processes.
+With virtual interviews becoming commonplace (over 60% of HR professionals use video interviews), TalentSync leverages modern AI (including OpenAI o4-mini and Groq speech-AI) to deliver an interview experience that mirrors real-world hiring processes.

 **Key Goals:** Provide domain-specific interview modules (e.g. Software Eng, ML, DevOps, etc.) and a resume-driven mode.
-Use adaptive AI to tailor questions on-the-fly based on candidate profile and answers.
+Use adaptive OpenAI o4-mini to tailor questions on-the-fly based on candidate profile and answers.
 Offer a polished browser-based audio/video interview interface.
 Generate automated transcripts, scoring, and narrative feedback so users can track and improve their performance.

 ## 2. Core Features & Workflow